 Section 9.8.
 District Rotary Youth Exchange Committee.
 The DG shall appoint a Rotary Youth Exchange (RYE) Chair, who may serve for more than one year.
 Funding of outbound exchange students is by fee charged to the participating student’s family.
 Host Clubs for inbound students will provide the RI required monthly allowance for ten months.
 Other funding of inbound exchange students is covered by the District RYE funds provided by the District each Rotary year.
 The District RYE Chair will appoint the District Committee members for the Rotary year.
 The District RYE program is governed by the rules of Rotary International, the US Department of State, and the Council on Standards for International Educational Travel (CSIET).
 All authorized expenses for the program are submitted with receipts by the District RYE Chair to the RYE Committee Treasurer for reimbursement following normal expense approval procedures.

 Section 9.9.
 District Rotary Youth Leadership Awards Committee.
 The DG shall appoint a Rotary Youth Leadership Award (RYLA) Chair, who may serve for more than one year.
 RYLA shall be held once per Rotary year and shall be scheduled to avoid conflict with other District or major Rotary International events.
 RYLA will be held at a facility within the District.
 The RYLA Chair shall be responsible for filling additional RYLA committee appointments as needed, in consultation with and by approval of the DG and having been duly vetted.
 Each year the RYLA Chair and their committee will produce a document providing anticipated expenses for the coming year’s event.
 All authorized expenses are submitted to the RYLA Committee Treasurer for reimbursement following normal expense approval procedures.
-CONTACT RYLA

 Section 9.10.
 District Conference Committee.
 In accordance with Section 10.8 below, the DG shall appoint a District Conference Committee Chair.